qakaio/Kaio-QA-portfolio-playwright-AI-testing/README.md

 ## 🎯 About This Project

-A production-ready test automation framework that uses **AI to solve real QA problems**:
+A test automation framework that uses **AI to solve real QA problems**:
 - **AI generates selectors** from natural language (no more brittle XPath)
 - **AI creates test data** automatically (realistic, unique every time)
 - **AI analyzes failures** and suggests fixes